 Our aim using the IOC terminology is to keep it ‘simple‘, unified and easy to translate into other languages.
 The less we need to replace in the description, the easier the terminology can be used in translations.

 In order to maintain the integrity of the IOC system, we would like to ensure a standard (in engineering we would call this ‘norms’) for using the terminology, just like the standards provided by the Craft Yarn Council for crochet and knitting.
-Therefore we offer the documents explaining the basics, together stitches, anchoring, charting, and visuals to everyone for free.
+Therefore we offer newly updated IOC documents to everyone as part of their pattern purchase.
+These are constantly updated with new techniques and stitch tutorials or whenever there is an interesting addition that affects that particular pattern, so you will always have the latest IOC document edition with every new pattern release after October 2021.

 Please note that these documents will constantly be updated and some of them will only be released with the begin of the Wrapped in Jamie CAL Season 2 squares.